![]() |

 Coley is one of those fishes that is prized by the budget-conscious shopper.

-It's not necessarily frugal to buy, however.
-A 552gm/19.5oz packet of 6 frozen coley portions is over £6 (although that's just a pound a portion, it could take a big chunk out of your protein budget 'cause it's not all going to be eaten right away).
+Coley is not necessarily frugal to buy, however., coming in packets of 6 portions.
+A 552gm/19.5oz packet of 6 frozen coley portions is over £6, and although that's just a pound a portion, it could take a big chunk out of your protein budget.
 Fresh filets are over £5 for a 400g/14oz packet.
 (Feb/23).
 (A fish monger may provide lower prices for individual filets.)

-67 likes coley portions for fish fingers; they're just the right size and very easy to deal with - no fuss, no bother; the only thing you need is a very sharp knife.
+67 likes coley portions for giant fish fingers; they're just the right size and easy to deal with - no fuss, no bother; the only thing you need is a very sharp knife.

-If you're using fresh white fish filets which are not the required thickness, try layering them in a loaf pan and freezing them before slicing and battering (67 has not tested this method but would if budget permitted!).
+If you're using fresh white fish filets which are not at least a generous 1/2 inch/1cm+ thich, try layering them in a loaf pan and freezing them before slicing and battering (67 has not tested this method but the egg & crumb mix should hole the filets together.
+OR you could make fish gougons instead of fish fingers.)

 Giant fish fingers are great for using up end-of-the-packet cornflakes, polenta or breadcrumbs